🧬

 Common inquiries about the breed

-Are Dalmatians good with children?
+Are Dalmatians good family dogs?

 Are they prone to health issues?